 Light Emitting Diode Streetlights

-QEC has installed 67 energy efficient LED (light emitting diode) streetlights in Iqaluit to date.
+QEC has installed energy efficient LED (light emitting diode) streetlights in Iqaluit, Cambridge Bay, Kugluktuk and Rankin Inlet.
 It is the first energy conservation project of its kind in Nunavut and it provides a number of environmental, economic and social benefits.
 LED street lights have long term benefits such as a reduction in energy use by as much as 30%, significant savings in operational and maintenance costs as they last five times longer than conventional street lights, and improve light quality for road safety conditions.
-The LED streetlights project has been expanded to the communities of Kugaaruk, Rankin inlet, Cambridge Bay and Grise Fiord.